-Last week on my TV show, I showed how a simple lifestyle change could result in a million dollar nest egg when you retire.
+On my TV show recently, I showed how a simple lifestyle change could result in a million dollar nest egg when you retire.
 But on the fear that I might bore you with words like “retire” and “super”, let me suggest, as I did on my Money Talks programme, that if you know a million dollars, in real terms, awaits you when you stop work, wouldn’t that mean you could more easily enjoy your life in your 30s, 40s and 50s?

 And the “million dollars” would actually be more in dollar terms in the future but I’m talking about a sum in the future that would buy you what a million dollars buys today.
 That means it’s adjusted for inflation.

 So what is this little lifestyle change?